DIY Candy Cane Hot Chocolate Sticks are a perfect Christmas recipe to make with your kids or to wrap up and give a simple and easy DIY Christmas gift!

 Click here for a detailed post on tempering chocolate: The Secret to Properly Melt and Temper Chocolate.

-Once your chocolate is melted/tempered you need to spread it out on either onto or a
+Once your chocolate is melted/tempered you need to spread it out either onto parchment paper or a silicone baking mat.

 The chocolate needs to be spread in an even layer.
 You don’t want to make it too thin or the candy canes will break when you cut them out.
 Mine was about 1/2 inch thick.